pivotal/docs-tas-adapter/install.md

    export TAS_ADAPTER_VERSION=VERSION-NUMBER
    ```

+   Where:

-   Where `VERSION-NUMBER` is the version of Application Service Adapter you want to install.
+   - `VERSION-NUMBER` is the version of Application Service Adapter you want to install.
 For example, `1.1.0`.

 1. Verify that the `tap-install` namespace exists in your cluster.